amann2802/ds_Aman_singh/README.md

- README – Fear & Greed Index Impact on Trading Behavior & PnL Project Title:
+📌 Project Title:

 Analyzing the Impact of Market Sentiment (Fear & Greed Index) on Trading Activity and Profitability

+📘 1.
 Project Description

 This project analyzes how the Fear & Greed Index influences overall market behavior using daily trading activity and PnL data.
 The goal is to identify whether market sentiment (Fear or Greed) has a measurable effect on: